Rehm Park & Pool

 Park: Sunrise to 10pm

 Trains: See Facility Schedules page for current hours

 Pool: See Facility Schedules page for current hours

 Acquired in 1913, Rehm Park was originally called “South Park” but was subsequently renamed after Colonel Arthur D. Rehm, a member of the Park District’s first Board of Commissioners and its second Board President.
 The original park was designed by Jens Jensen, although little of Jensen’s design remains.
 The play train has been at Rehm playground since at least 1960.
-An outdoor pool was constructed in 1966 and quickly became a regional destination.
+An outdoor pool was constructed in 1966 and quickly became a destination.
 While remediation was taking place at Barrie Park in 2001, Rehm hosted the “Temporary Barrie Center” double-wide trailer north of the diving well.